danielwerg/r6api.js/README.md

 <a name="Custom"></a>
 *   Custom()

-If you familiar with rainbow6 api this method will make request to custom url you would provide with token in header.
+If you familiar with Rainbow Six Siege stats api this method will make request to custom url you would provide with token in header.

 ```js
 let custom = await r6.custom(